ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a programming language and tool.md

 ## Console applications
 These should possibly use C++, because it is extremely fast in terms of performance.
 Libraries like Crossline, Linenoise-ng may assist.
 ## Games
 For games, it is good to squeeze up all the performance.
 So C++ or Rust shall be good.
 But C++ may be better because it has a ton of libraries for it, and it has a properly designed object oriented paradigm.
 But somebody worrying about so called clean code may take Rust.
 For a rendering engine, pure OpenGL is excellent.
 SDL or SFML or Allegro can be used for 2D game development.
+For 3D games Irrlicht or Ogre may work well.
+If a game engine is needed, Godot (C++
+, C#, GDScript), Unreal (C++), Unity (C#) or CryEngine (C++) may be good choices.